 The tiny mosquito is one of the fiercest pests known to humankind.
-It's also one of the most resilient, surviving floods, fires and volcanic eruptions only to buzz, bite and annoy people in the summer months.
-Thousands of mosquito species populate the world, and dozens of species live near towns and cities of all sizes.
-Regardless of the species, a mosquito problem can escalate quickly, putting you and your pets in danger.
-Learn how to be rid of mosquitoes with advice from the MosquitoNix® Library including using the portable MosquitoNix on-the-go.
+It's also one of the most resilient--surviving floods, fires and volcanic eruptions only to buzz, bite and annoy people in the summer months and any day it is warm enough for a mosquito to become active.
+Thousands of mosquito species populate the world, and dozens of species live near towns and cities of all sizes, just waiting for someone to bite.

 Mosquitoes breed in stagnant water, so be sure to dump out all sources of standing water outside your home.
+This means anything that has even a few tablespoons of water, like lawn furniture, pet dishes or children's toys.
 If you can't dump the water out, chemicals can be added to the water to kill mosquito larvae before adults emerge.
-Bug sprays and candles containing citronella oil and other ingredients can also temporarily help ward off mosquito attacks.
-Another good idea is to wear loose-fitting clothes that cover your arms and legs, making it more difficult for mosquitoes to find your skin.
+Bug sprays and candles containing citronella oil and other ingredients can temporarily help ward off mosquito attacks if you will only be outside for a short time.

 FAQs: